Samoans: Dance

 The Fire knife dance or Siva Afi is the most popular Samoan dance among tourists in Samoa.
-The Fa'ataupati or slap dance, performed by males, consists of fierce slapping of the body in rhythmic motion to drum beats.
+The Fa'ataupati or slap dance, performed by men, consists of fierce slapping of the body in rhythmic motion to drum beats.
 Other Samoan dances include the Maulu'ulu, which is an all-female dance that is more elegant.
-The Sasa is a dance that can be performed by both males and females in a seated position or standing.
+The Sasa is a dance that can be performed by both men and women in a seated position or standing.
 The Siva Tau is a war dance performed by Samoan sporting teams before each match.
 The Taualuga, a celebratory siva, and center of Samoan culture, has been adopted and altered throughout Western Polynesia.
-Traditionally performed by the virgin highborn son or daughter of a Samoan chief, a taupou(female) or manaia(male) will dress in full festive attire for the siva.
+Traditionally performed by the virgin highborn son or daughter of a Samoan chief, a taupou (female) or manaia (male) will dress in full festive attire for the siva.
 Usually consisting of a finely woven ie'toga mat decorated with feathers of the "sega"(collared lory or blue crowned lorikeet).
 However, modern performances primarily consist of dyed chicken feathers.
 Performers also dress in a surplus of anklets and armbands made of ti leaves, sea turtle shells (uga laumei), coconut shells, or boar's tusk.
 Followed by the crowning attire of the taupou or manaia, the headdress or "tuiga".
 Taupous or Manaias, are finished off with a drenching of coconut oil for cosmetic purposes.
 Throughout this performance, performers are accompanied by upbeat yet simple drum beats usually performed at a variety of cultural celebrations.

 Sports

 Athletes of Samoan descent are widely known for their success in full-contact sports such as American football, rugby union, rugby league, boxing, professional wrestling, and mixed martial arts.

 Samoa is said to produce among the highest number of top-level rugby union and rugby league players per capita.
 American Samoa produces the highest number of NFL players and has been dubbed "Football Island" by mainland coaches and media.
 It's estimated that a boy born to Samoan parents is 56 times more likely to get into the NFL than any other boy in America.
+Wrestlers of Samoan heritage have had high representation within professional wrestling with Samoans winning championships across many major promotions including multiple world championships.
+Three Samoans have held the WWE Championship, one has held the WWE Womens championship, and one has held the AEW World Championship.
+A majority of these champions are members of the Samoan-American Anoaʻi family.
+Eight Samoans have been inducted into the WWE Hall of Fame.
 Samoans are also well represented in limited-contact and non-contact sports such as basketball, baseball, netball, soccer, and volleyball.